gjlbeckers-uu/aglcheck/README.rst

 .. _example: https://github.com/gjlbeckers-uu/aglcheck/blob/master/aglcheck/datafiles/wilsonetal_natcomm_2015.yaml

-aglcheck can produce HTML tables that highlight in color where in strings matches are found (e.g., see table_)
+aglcheck can produce HTML tables that highlight in color the specific similarities between individual strings (e.g., see table_)

 .. _table: https://rawgit.com/gjlbeckers-uu/aglcheck/master/example_figures/example_table.html

-aglcheck was initially written to analyze string sets for potential confounds based on acoustic similarity in a sample of 9 AGL studies in nonhuman animals for the scientific paper:
+*aglcheck* was initially written to analyze string sets for potential confounds based on acoustic similarity in a sample of 9 AGL studies in nonhuman animals for the scientific paper: